esnet/react-timeseries-charts/src/website/packages/charts/examples/wind/wind_docs.md

 use of timerange state to control pan and zoom, and handling of selection.
 Note the use of `onBackgroundClick` on the ChartContainer to deselect any selection.

+We also render a `BandChart` to show the outer range from the 5th percentile to the 95th, along with an inner range for the interquantile.

 Here is the render code:

 ```